 If you ever dreamed of celebrating Christmas and New Year twice, Serbia is the best place for that.
 Did you know that we have double holidays in Serbia?
-Two Christmases and two New Years.
-What do you know about Serbian Christmas and New Year traditions in Serbia?
+Two Christmases and two New Years!
+In this post I’ll explain all the basics of the Christmas and New Year traditions in Serbia.

 2 Christmas and New Year Traditions in Serbia